demispatti/nicescrollr/readme.txt

 8. Minor UI changes

 = Version 0.5.2 =
-1. Fixed a bug regarding the case of an empty options array
+1. Fixed a bug regarding the case of an empty Options array
 2. Minor code optimisations
 3. Removed a plugin setting - ScrollTo is enabled by default now
 4. Minor UI changes
-5. Disabled Nicescroll options that are not related to this plugins's functionality (boxzoom, iframeautozesize, ...)
+5. Disabled Nicescroll Options that are not related to this plugins's functionality (boxzoom, iframeautozesize, ...)
 6. Removed local fallback for Font Awesome

 = Version 0.5.0 =